-Adjusting to this new, temporary normal —that is, staying inside—can be challenging at times but it is a perfect opportunity to hone in on your skin care routine.
+Adjusting to this temporary normal —that is, staying inside—can be challenging at times but we have the perfect at-home skin care tips to share.
 Here, we highlight some skin care-related activities you can do at home to keep you occupied and relaxed during this time of social distancing, in addition to some tips on how to take care of your skin when you do need to step outside (and wear a face mask).

 Looking for some self care activities to keep you occupied?
 Not to worry!
 We’ve compiled a list of things that you can do to not only help yourself, but also your skin!
 Read on to learn what you can do during this time at home to help you reach your skin goals and attain the results you’ve always wanted!

 Discover or Learn More About Your Skin Type.

 If you haven’t really taken the time to identify your skin type and skin concerns, and are guilty of applying any skin care product that appears to be “good,” this is a great time and opportunity to do research on your skin and find the products that specifically work for you.
 This skin type guide is a great starting point to get to know the types of ingredients that work for you to achieve your skin goals.
 Completely new to the skin care game?
 We’ve got you covered with another complete guide on how to create a simple, multi-step skin care routine based on your skin type and concerns.

 Schedule a Skin Concierge Session.

 Whether you’re a newbie to the world of skin care or need to reorient your skin care journey, consider scheduling a one-on-one Skin Concierge Session with a Soko Expert.
 These free, 20 minute text messaging sessions are centered around your skin type and concerns and are based on a short survey regarding your skin type and lifestyle habits.
 Each session also includes personalized product recommendations.